Period Integrals and the Riemann-Hilbert Correspondence

 The geometric formula in Conjecture \ref{holo-rank} appears to go well beyond the context of homogeneous spaces.
 Theorem \ref{holo-rank-thm} can be seen as a special case of the following much more general theorem.
 Consider a smooth projective $G$-variety $X$ with $\calL=\omega_X^{-1}$ very ample.
 Set $\tau=\tau(G,X,\calL,\beta)$ and $V^\vee=\Gamma(X,\calL)$.
 We introduce some more notations.
 Let $\bL^\vee$ be the total space of $\calL$ and $\mathring{\bL}^\vee$ be the complement of the zero section.
 Let be the evaluation map, and $\bL^\perp:=\ker(ev)$.
 Finally let

 Note that this is the complement of the universal family of hyperplane sections $\bL^\perp\onto V^\vee, \ (a,x)\mapsto a$.
 Put where $k_\beta$ is the 1-dimensional $\hat{\frakg}$-module given by the character $\beta$ (see \S \ref{Appendix} for the notations).
-We now state the main results of this paper. \begin{thm} For $\beta(e)=1$, there is a canonical isomorphism
+We now state a main result of this paper. \begin{thm} For $\beta(e)=1$, there is a canonical isomorphism

 \end{thm}

 \begin{cor} Suppose $G$ acts on $X$ by finitely many orbits, and $k=\C$.
 Then the solution rank of $\tau$ at $a\in V^\vee$ is given by $\dim H_c^n(U_a, \on{Sol}(D_{X,\beta})|_{U_a})$, where $U_a=X-Y_a$. \end{cor}